Sanrro10/JanuaryProject/README.md

 - **Level 1**: The main objective of this level is to introduce the negative elements of the game; the enemies and the spikes.
 Of course, the player will also put in practice what he learned in the previous level.
 - **Level 2**: This will be the first **complete level**, which will be composed of every element of the game without the objective of teach the player anything.
 Having these 3 levels, we can make some more in order to design diferent fun levels.
+Levels can be selected by the **Select Level** screen.
+The player can slide between levels and play the level he wants (if it is unlocked).
+Every level must be unlocked be completing the previous level.
+Level 0 is always unlocked.

 ### Camera
 The player will be moving every time, so he needs to see a several part of the map in his current position to not die unfairly.
 The player is located in 1/3 of the X axis to be always visible when the screen is tapped.